When you owe money to others, you are not free to give assets away. Or retitle them. Or put them in an irrevocable trust.

-It isn’t often that the local newspaper helps explain basic bankruptcy concepts.
+It isn’t often that the local newspaper helps explain basic legal concepts.

-But this story illustrates the law of fraudulent transfers.
+But this story from my local paper illustrates the law of fraudulent transfers.

 A local woman is being sued by San Mateo County for making a gift of her Menlo Park home to her sister.